-To remove a breakpoint under the cursor, click \bullet in the toolbar.
+To remove a breakpoint under the cursor, click $\bullet$ in the toolbar.
 Equivalently you can choose Stepper > Breakpoint.

-Where you wish to remove one or more breakpoints without finding them in the source, choose the menu command Stepper > Edit Breakpoints..., select a breakpoint or breakpoints in the Breakpoints list, and click Remove.
+Where you wish to remove one or more breakpoints without finding them in the source, choose Edit... from the Breakpoint Options menu or the menu command Stepper > Edit Breakpoints..., select a breakpoint or breakpoints in the Breakpoints list, and click Remove.